adamkucharski/pdf2plot/README.md

 If you use pdf2plot in your work, please cite:

 ```
-Kucharski, A. (2026). pdf2plot: A web tool for extracting data from PDF figures.
+Kucharski, A. (2026). pdf2plot: A web tool and skill for extracting data from PDF figures.
 https://github.com/adamkucharski/pdf2plot
 ```